hothman/PhindAccessHackathon2020/gitTutorial/README.md

    $ git status
    ```

 3. Now we will add a new file to the `gitTutorial` directory.
-There are plenty of ways to do that in Unix Os perhaps the easiest is to create an empty file first.
+There are plenty of ways to do that in Unix Os perhaps the easiest is to create an empty file using the `touch` command.
 The name of the file should be your `name_surname`.
 Remember, don't use spaces as this is highly non recommended.

    ```
    $ touch name_surname